robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 a teardown.
 A suite setup is executed before running any of the suite's test cases or child test suites, and a test teardown is executed after them.
-All test suites can have a setup and a teardown; with suites created from a directory they must be specified in a `test suite initialization file`_.
+All test suites can have a setup and a teardown; with suites created from a directory they must be specified in a `suite initialization file`_.

 __ `Test setup and teardown`_